 Location: Beltline Neighbourhood

-In an effort to brighten the community through artwork that’s accessible to everyone, the Beltline Urban Mural Project (BELT) began in 2017 and has continued to thrive in the urban community.
+In an effort to brighten the community through artwork that’s accessible to everyone, the Beltline Urban Mural Project (BUMP) began in 2017 and has continued to thrive in the urban community.
 Artists from across the country and around the world have contributed to brighten the spaces, and the annual summer festival highlights the creativity in this neighbourhood.